 By contrast, the sconces in my entryway below, were brought back from Sorrento, which is my favorite way to find antique pieces (although hubby was not so thrilled to be carrying them all throughout Italy!)
 These were wired to work with bulbs, but had European wiring that did not match our own, so I chose to slip in candles and leave it at that.

-(They sit next to a reproduction mirror, that are featured in Part 2 of this post.)
+(They sit next to a reproduction mirror, that is featured in Part 2 of this post.)

 These 5 categories I’ve highlighted offer some of the best options for adding French style, through antiques, to your home.
 But as you can see, each of these categories also offers wonderful new options to mix in with your older pieces.

 Click HERE to see Part 2 of this post, including 5 more decor categories that work well in both vintage and new.
 When mixed properly in your various rooms, they can help you stay on budget while decorating your home with that French decor look.

 To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.
 If an item is out of stock but may be restocked, I left it on the list.